 Rare 1981 Susan B Anthony Dollar Error List

-Yet within this limited population, specific minting anomalies transform these modern coins into significant numismatic finds.
-Production flaws that escaped quality control now command substantial premiums in today’s market.
+Within this limited population, specific minting anomalies transform these modern coins into significant numismatic finds.
+Production flaws that survived four decades of collector handling now command substantial premiums in today’s market.

 1. Off-Center Strike Errors